 2. Hardware security modules (HSMs)

 The main function of an HSM is to perform cryptographic operations and store digital keys.
-Using an HSM can reduce risk of unauthorized data modification to as low as zero.
+Using an HSM can reduce the risk of unauthorized data modification to as low as zero.
 It protects data from attackers who have penetrated external security measures, as well as from dishonest employees.

 3. HTTPS-secured connections